 Welcome to our Digital Activity Report 2020-2021!

-To discover what you will find in this report and what our priorities are for 2021, our 40th anniversary year, scroll down to watch two short introductory videos from our Chairman, Emilio Braghi and our Director General, Gerd Götz.
+To discover what you will find in this report and what our priorities are for 2021, our 40th anniversary year, click on the right-hand play button to view a video from our Chairman, Emilio Braghi and scroll down to view a video from our Director General, Gerd Götz.

 Once again, it is my pleasure to welcome you to our Digital Activity Report.
 What a momentous year it has been!
 As with every other sector, ours has been challenged as never before.
 It is only about a year since the severity of Coronavirus first became apparent.
 Despite the enormous difficulties that we have faced – and which we will continue to confront for some time to come – Europe's aluminium industry can look forward with optimism.